UMCP-TASA/tour-of-taiwan/README.md

 We then use [react-firebase-hooks](https://github.com/CSFrequency/react-firebase-hooks/tree/master/firestore) for that sweet hook abstraction on querying our Cloud Firestore.

+Our Firebase Function that we use to auto-generate tickets when an account is created and to create tickets is located in our private repo tour-of-taiwan-admin

 # Animations

 This site use [react-spring](https://www.react-spring.io/) for animations.
 In order to fix some issues with typing, I upgraded to the 9.0.0-rc.3 version of react-spring.
 This means that some of the docs on the main page are outdated.
 Instead, refer to the [react-spring v9 docs](https://aleclarson.github.io/react-spring/v9/).